-- Services and resources provided through the Polk State College libraries as listed on the College's website at: www.polk.edu. - Services and resources provided through the Teaching/Learning Computing Centers as featured on the College's website by accessing "Library/TLCC," "Services" and the "Student" link.
+- Polk State College libraries as listed on the College's website at www.polk.edu. - Teaching/Learning Computing Centers as featured on the College's website by accessing "Library/TLCC," "Services" and the "Student" link.

-3.1.9 Copyright Law
+4.1.9 Copyright Law